 Home funeral vigils are an increasingly popular option for families – especially for those who are able to die at home on hospice.
-The choice of foregoing the services of a funeral home definitely requires advance planning and preparation.

 Some of the benefits of a home funeral vigil: